 Improvements to the building continue.
-Since SCW uses its Zamboni twice as often as other rinks, the Board decided to buy a new one every five years.
 In March of 1998 a new Zamboni was purchased for \$60,000.
 Shows were resumed with the SCW Holiday show in 1996 and 1997.
 Major productions resumed in 1999.
 It had been eleven years since the last Brandywine Blades show and the show lighting needed to be updated.
 New lights were purchased in 2000 for \$10,000, and in May 2002 new bleachers were installed for \$37,000.
 The music system was renovated in October 2002 at a cost of \$2,500.
+In 2018, the arches were repainted inside and outside.
+In 2020, the silver lining on the ceiling of the club was replaced.
+The club continues to upgrade the facility with grants, donations and as club finances allow.

-The United States Figure Skating Association chose The Skating Club of Wilmington to hold the first Adult Eastern competition in the spring of 2001.
+United States Figure Skating chose The Skating Club of Wilmington to hold the first Adult Eastern competition in the spring of 2001.
 SCW was again asked to hold this competition in 2002.